Faith in Buddhism: As initial step

 Faith is an initial trust in the Buddha as a spiritual teacher and an initial acceptance of the Buddha's teachings.
-Faith is considered of great benefit to a beginning practitioner of the Buddhist teaching.
-In the Cula-hatthipadopama Sutta, the Buddha describes the path of enlightenment as starting with faith in him, but continuing with the practise of virtue, meditation and wisdom, culminating in the achievement of enlightenment.
-Thus, the initial faith provides the confidence to continue the path up unto the final aim, and for this reason, in early Buddhist teachings faith is usually listed as the first quality in progressive lists of virtues.
+Faith is considered of great benefit to a beginning practitioner.
+In the Cula-hatthipadopama Sutta, the Buddha describes the path of enlightenment as starting with faith in him, but continuing with the practise of virtue, meditation, and wisdom, culminating in the achievement of enlightenment.
+Thus, the initial faith provides the confidence to continue the path up unto the final aim.
+For this reason, in early Buddhist teachings faith is usually listed as the first quality in progressive lists of virtues.